Skip to content

 Key Findings

-• Maintenance of General Capabilities: Performance on MMMU and MMBench is on par with the Bagel backbone, indicating that layout control training does not harm general understanding.
+• Maintenance of General Capabilities: Performance on MMMU and MMBench is on par with the Bagel backbone, indicating layout control training does not harm general understanding.

-• Role of Coordinate-CFG: \(s_{\text{coord}}\) from 1 to 3 progressively improves positional precision; an optimal point exists (excessive values slightly degrade quality).
+• Effect of Coordinate-CFG: \(s_{\text{coord}}\) gradually improves positional accuracy from 1 to 3, with an optimal point (values too high slightly damage quality).

 • Necessity of Two-stage Training: The Hybrid SFT stage further improves AP by 12.6% over the Alignment base.